Can I Eat Expired Ashwagandha Powder?

 Expert Source

-"According to EFSA, Ashwagandha Powder should be stored in a cool, dry place away from direct sunlight and moisture, and used within the expiration date indicated on the packaging for optimal quality and safety."
+"According to the FDA, Ashwagandha Powder should be stored in a cool, dry place away from direct sunlight and moisture to maintain its quality.
+It is recommended to use the product within 2 years of the manufacturing date for optimal freshness and potency."

 ⚠️Spoiled Ashwagandha Powder